Icehawk78/Kardashev/Rules.md

 Fleets represent your military force.
 They move throughout space to attack your opponents and to explore.
 They are also used defensively.

 #### *Technologies*
 Technologies represent advancements available to you, some of which are exclusive to you.
 Higher level technologies typically have prerequisites of the lower level technologies.
+The greyscale side of the technology card indicates it has not been researched; the side matching the player color indicates researched technologies.

 ## Setup
 Each player chooses a role and gets the associated starting tiles.
 Each role starts with a different number of colonies, fleets, resources, or technologies, as indicated on the role card.

-Players set up their starting pieces in the designated starting zones, determined by the number of players.
+Set up your starting pieces in the designated starting zones, determined by the number of players.
 Draw 1 of each resource.
-Your resources are kept in front of you as public information.
-Place your Technology cards next to the matching symbols on your role card, colored-side down, indicating they are unpurchased.
+Lay out the Technology cards around your role card, colored-side down.

 <img src="/images/Player_Setup.png" />